7d9/Execard-Selfbot/README.md

 - Download [Source](https://github.com/Jeancys/Execard-Selfbot/archive/main.zip) and extract

+- Install modules with `installer.bat`

-- Go to the token area and paste your [token](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token)
+- Go to the `token` area and paste your [token](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token)

-- Go to the password area and type your password (OPTIONAL)
+- Go to the `password` area and type your password (OPTIONAL)

-- Run selfbot with launcher.bat or py Main.py
+- Run selfbot with `launcher.bat`

 [![Run on Repl.it](https://repl.it/badge/github/Jeancys/Execard-Selfbot)](https://repl.it/github.com/Jeancys/Execard-Selfbot)